 Apple’s built in pdf reader app called ‘Preview’ can merge 2 PDF files and edit PDF files.
-It used to be tricky to merge two PDF files ( read some of my old articles here) but in macOS Sierra 10.12 it’s easier than ever.
-All you need to do is drag the thumbnails that you want to merge from one PDF document to the other and then save the document.
-You don’t need to buy any extra software.
-It is built right into OS X.
+In macOS Sierra 10.12 all you need to do is drag the thumbnails that you want to merge from one PDF document to the other and then save the document.

 Read on for some screenshots of what this looks like.

-Apple have made a change in Preview in macOS Sierra so that when you drag a thumbnail from one PDF document to another, that page is automatically merged into the new PDF document.
+Apple have made a change in Preview in macOS Sierra so that when you drag a thumbnail from one PDF document to another, that page is automatically merged into the new PDF document, no matter where you drop it.
 This makes it really easy to merge two PDF files.

 Here is a picture of the thumbnails window open, and I am dragging a PDF document into the thumbnails window: